xgaia/xgaia.github.io/_site/AskOmics/20190204/README.md

 - AskOmics endpoints, using AskOmics abstraction
 - External endpoints (Uniprot, DBpedia ...) using a local abstraction of the endpoint

-A federated query engine decompose the query into sub-queries and execute them on the proper endpoints.
+A federated query engine decomposes the query into sub-queries and execute them on the proper endpoints.

 ---